 I launched my Patreon page in 2018 and it has since become my most steady form of income.
 I now have 140 Patreons bringing in over $800 a month.
 I have learnt during the process of launching and growing my page on how to make money on Patreon.
 So this post was put together to share all my biggest tips and thoughts to help you reach your financial Patreon goals that little bit quicker!

-I guess the easiest way to explain Patreon is like a membership.
+I guess the easiest way to explain Patreon is it is like a membership.
 Followers can choose to sign up to support you each month.
-You decide different levels of pledges and rewards that they get depending on how much they choose to give.
+You decide on different levels of pledges and rewards that they get depending on how much they choose to give.

 - It’s been proven that if people set their own value on a product they will pay more than if you set the price on a product/service

 - It feels way more personal than just paying for a membership or buying a product.
 It’s a real demonstration of support

 - The core of what I’m doing is good and kind